writetohoney/ai-in-public-sector/syllabus.md

 ## Course Policies

 > *Institution-specific policies (drop deadlines, grading scale, accessibility services, religious observance, missed-work procedures) should be inserted for the offering institution.
 The substantive course policies below are portable.*

+### A note on assessing your own institution

+The diagnostic asks you to assess a real organization, often one you work for.
+Two guardrails. **Do not disclose confidential, personal, procurement-sensitive, or security-sensitive information** — assess using material you could defend sharing.
+And **be careful about naming individuals**; the diagnostic assesses institutional capacity, not people's performance.
+Students who would rather not assess a current employer may use an assigned documented case, with no penalty and no explanation required.

 ### Generative AI: encouraged, with rigour and disclosure